Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/wings-1.1/build.typ

 ]

 == Delegation
-- inventory (collecting materials from the manifest to improve on the wings): Ishika and Rory
+- inventory (collecting materials from the manifest to improve the wings): Ishika and Rory
 - Manufacture (Cutting pieces to size, cleaning sharp edges, slip gears): Eric and Ajibola
 - Tune the drive-train to reduce any friction - Makhi
 - Fixed the screw joint - Jin